letaron/rumake/README.md

 - simple syntax (YAML).
 - can pass down arguments to the instruction.
-- can referecence commands & variables.
+- can referecence tasks & variables.
 - check for recursivity.

 With arguments forwarding, no need to repeat a target for a small difference, you can factorise tasks.